cipitaua/dkms-hid-nintendolic/README.md

 ## Known issues

-- rumble is not working
+- rumble is not working (any help is welcome)
 - screenshot button may not work, depending on the app

 ## SDL